 - Entry rules:

-- Visa is NOT EXEMPT but are eligible to obtain Transit Without Visa (TWOA) at the VOA counter
+- Visa is NOT EXEMPT, but you are eligible to obtain Transit Without Visa (TWOA) at the VOA counter

 - TWOA is free of charge, valid for 120 hours (5 days), single-entry only